marckhouzam/cobra-completion-testing/README.md

-# A series of completion tests for the Cobra library.
+# Regression tests for Cobra completion scripts

 The [Cobra](https://github.com/spf13/cobra) library provides support for shell completion for programs that use it.
 For this, Cobra provides a `__complete`